Everything Every Band All at Once I: A Global Morphology Catalog in Abell 2744 based on UNCOVER/MegaScience: Quantifying the Uncertainties with Recovery Testing

 We have also observed similar systematic behaviors in mock tests performed in other bands, which we defer to Appendix \ref{appendix:D}.
 In summary, since we only select sources with $\rm SNR>10$ for fitting S\'ersic profiles in this study, we expect the flux, half-light radius, and S\'ersic index in our fits to be robust, with only marginal systematic underestimation ($<2\%$).
 It is shown that our reported \texttt{pysersic} uncertainties can be underestimated by a factor of 2 for flux and half-light radius (or a factor of 1.5 for S\'ersic index).
 We note that the underestimation of parameter uncertainties can be further exacerbated in real sources by various potential systematic uncertainties, including but not limited to the real galaxies not being ideal S\'ersic profiles, not accounting for the uncertainty in the PSF, and non-uniform sky background.
+In addition, cosmological dimming of surface brightness impacts the outskirts and centers of galaxies differently, which may contribute to the systematic uncertainty budget when fitting surface brightness profiles \citep{Sun.etal.2024}.